Entertainment Industry Accreditation

 Note

-If your business is a single purpose vehicle (SPV) that is owned and operated by an overseas production company, you should also include information about any previous SPVs you have operated in New Zealand.
+If your company is a single purpose vehicle (SPV) that is owned and operated by an overseas production company, you should also include information about any previous SPVs you have operated in New Zealand and how long the parent company has been involved in New Zealand.

 Industry track record

-Your company must have a sound track record in New Zealand.
+Your company must have a sound entertainment industry track record in New Zealand.

-• your use New Zealand casting directors, agents, line producers, and crew booking agents for technical staff
+• use New Zealand casting directors, agents, line producers, and crew booking agents for technical staff

-• your engagement with a New Zealander to work on previous productions or performances, specifically heads of departments, and lead and support roles
+• have engaged with a New Zealander to work on previous productions or performances, specifically heads of departments, and lead and support roles

-• engagement with relevant New Zealand unions and guilds for upcoming productions.
+• have engaged with relevant New Zealand unions and guilds for upcoming productions.

 Note

-We will work with relevant unions to assess if you meet this requirement.
+We will work with relevant unions, guilds or professional associations to assess if you meet this requirement.

 Entertainment industry knowledge